xdoer/PreQuest/packages/interceptor/README.md

 ### Define Types

 First, you need define Request, Response, Error types, so that you can get intellisense when coding.
-If you don't use typescript, ignore this.

 ```ts
 interface Request {